50 : Lauren and Kyle

 Cake: Art of Cake

 This Life by Selena Photography blog post was written by Montreal wedding photographer Selena Phillips-Boyle.
 Selena often travels to Edmonton for photographic projects and accepts commissions worldwide.
+Here you can see another fall Edmonton wedding or a winter Edmonton wedding.
 The second photographer for the wedding was Edmonton photographer Dan McKechnie.
 This post was edited by Montreal communications professional Max Baru.

 Cet article de blogue sur la photographie de mariage Life by Selena était produit par Selena Phillips-Boyle, photographe montréalaise.
 Selena voyage souvent à Edmonton pour des projets photographiques et elle accepte des contrats dans le monde entier.
 Le second photographe pour ce mariage est Dan McKechnie, photographe d’Edmonton.
 Cet article de blogue fut révisé par Max Baru, spécialiste de communication à Montréal.